grjd/academic-kickstart/content/project/JMT/index.md

 ##  Mind and Brain, Artificial Intelligence and Robotics

-In the recent and not so recent past, several formal and abstract models have attempted to shed light on the coret topics of Mind and Brain, Robotics and Artificial Intelligence.
+In the recent and not so recent past, several formal and abstract models have attempted to shed light on the coret topics of **Mind and Brain, Robotics and Artificial Intelligence**.
 This has created a vast proliferation of published information, which is currently lacking any one dominant model for understanding the mental processes.

-The Journal of Mind Theory we try to create is an attempt to tackle these problems.

-The JMT journal’s aim is to consolidate and explore these formal and abstract tools for modeling cognitive phenomena, creating a more cohesive and concrete formal approach to understanding the mind/brain, striving for precision and creating clarity in this topic of interest.
+The aim of the Journal of Mind Theory JMT is to consolidate and explore formal and abstract tools for modeling cognitive phenomena.
+It seeks to create a cohesive and concrete formal approach towards understanding the continuum between the mind and brain, striving for precision and clarity.
+Additionally, it aims to examine the implications for AI and related disciplines.

 For a dialogue between the funding editors of The Journal of Mind Theory on these issues see [Questions on Mind Theory](http://www.aslab.upm.es/~sanz/index.php/2009/02/28/questions-on-mind-theory/)

 ## Rigor in Cognitive Science

-In an effort to consolidate theoretical research in cognitive science, the UPM Autonomous Systems Lab launched in 2008: The Journal of Mind Theory (JMT).
-The focus of the journal was on precise, succinct, non-interpretable theories of hypotheses on the nature of the mind.
-The journal was edited by Ricardo Sanz and Jaime Gómez-Ramírez, and the editorial board included well known experts in the fields of cognitive science and machine consciousness, including soem of the .
+The focus of the journal was on theories and or hypotheses on the nature of the mind.
+The journal was edited by Professors [Ricardo Sanz](http://www.aslab.upm.es/~sanz/) and [Jaime Gómez-Ramírez](gomezramirez.netlify.app/), and the editorial board included reknown experts in the fields of AI, neuroscience, cognitive science and machine consciousness and others,

-The journal tried to capture the ongoing activity in the formal science of mind, attempting to pursue the ultimate goal of a unified formal theory of mind, but open to any collateral proposal and not tied to a specific language, background or domain.
+The journal aims to capture the ongoing developments in the formal science of mind, striving towards the ultimate goal of a unified formal theory of mind.
+It remains open to any relevant proposals, irrespective of specific language, background, or domain.

 The first two numbers of the JMT were published in paper and online thanks to a grant from the Spaninsh Government.
 They included papers from James Albus, Ron Cottan, Pentti Haikonen, Konrad Talmont-Kaminski, Andrée C. Ehresmann, Tariq Samad, Lorenzo Magnani and others.

-Unfortunately, due to the personnel and personal circumstances, the journal didn’t have any further history but we don’t consider it dead, but sleeping in wait a of a better opportunity.
+**Unfortunately, due to the personnel and personal circumstances, the journal didn’t have any further history but we don’t consider it dead, but sleeping in wait a of a better opportunity.**

 The two first numbers can be downloaded here: